 Varicose veins may not cause any pain.
 Signs you might have varicose veins include:

-- Veins that seem twisted and bulging like cords in your legs.
+- veins that seem twisted and bulging; they're often like cords in your legs.

 Some of the following factors can increase your risk of developing varicose veins: